TrellixVulnTeam/swahilipython_SCMU/Doc/library/xmlrpc.client.rst

 .. class:: Binary

-   This class may be initialized from bytes data (which may include NULs).
+   This kundi may be initialized kutoka bytes data (which may include NULs).
 The primary access to the content of a :class:`Binary` object is provided by an
    attribute: